All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The absence of interaction between Ipamorelin and GLP-1 medications comes down to their completely separate mechanisms:

 • Different receptors: Ipamorelin targets ghrelin receptors (GHS-R) on the pituitary gland.
 GLP-1 medications target GLP-1 receptors in the hypothalamus, pancreas, and gastrointestinal tract.
-There is no receptor overlap.
+There's no receptor overlap.

 • Different metabolic pathways: Ipamorelin is broken down through standard peptide proteolysis.
-GLP-1 medications are metabolized through various mechanisms depending on the specific drug but do not share degradation pathways with Ipamorelin.
+GLP-1 medications are metabolized through various mechanisms depending on the specific drug but don't share degradation pathways with Ipamorelin.

 • Different physiological effects: Ipamorelin stimulates GH release.
 GLP-1 medications suppress appetite and improve insulin function.
 These are complementary, not competing, actions.